-This two-week program is tailored to Chinese students who are interested in gaining a better understanding of the European academic context, and who aim to invest in future careers related to European affairs.
+This three-week program is tailored to Chinese students who are interested in gaining a better understanding of the European academic context, and who aim to invest in future careers related to European affairs.
 It is an immersive English program with courses and accommodations situated at the historical campus of Utrecht University.
-The program consists of intensive courses and training taught in academic English.
+The first week program consists of intensive courses and training taught in academic English.
 The students will develop their skills and knowledge in the areas of presenting and writing, team projects, cross-cultural competence, assessment and development.
-During courses, there is a special focus on European society and culture, Leadership and Innovation, as well as entrepreneurship in Europe.
+During the second week, there is a special focus on European society and culture as well as entrepreneurship in Europe.
 Furthermore, the summer school includes a broad selection of cultural activities in which the students personally experience Europe’s rich history, culture, business life, and government.
 This includes visits to museums, an international company, the Peace Palace, and the Dutch government, situated in The Hague.
 Leisure activities include a night canoeing tour and social events.

-You can register for the extended course using the registration form.
-For questions or further alterations to the program according to your specific needs and requirements, please contact Danny Nobel from Globi via email: email@example.com or phone number: 0031- 88 5062100.
+For registrations and questions or request to tailored courses, please contact program director, Mr. Danny Nobel via email: email@example.com or phone number: 0031- 88 5062100.